frankthelen/rools/README.md

 ### Optimization II

 When actions fire, changes are made to the facts.
-This requires re-evaluation of premises.
+This requires re-evaluation of the premises.
 Which may lead to further actions becoming ready to fire.

-To avoid complete re-evaluation of all facts each time changes are made, Rools detects the parts of the facts (segments) that were actually changed and re-evaluates only those premises and actions affected.
+To avoid complete re-evaluation of all premises each time changes are made to the facts, Rools detects the parts of the facts (segments) that were actually changed and re-evaluates only those premises and actions affected.

 Change detection is based on level 1 of the facts.
 In the example below, detected changes are based on `user`, `weather`, `posts` and so on.
 So, whenever a `user` detail changes, all premises and actions that rely on `user` are re-evaluated.
 But only those.

+As you can imagine, this kind of optimization requires some addition overhead (code complexity and runtime memory consumption).
+It unfolds its potential with the number of rules and the number of fact segments.

 ```js
 const facts = {